-I'm late on my truck payments and am pretty certain that the bank will try to repossess it.
+I'm late on my truck payments and am pretty sure that the bank will try to repossess it.
 I keep the truck locked in my garage during the day while I am at work.
-I am concerned that a repo agent might break into my garage to take the truck.
+I am concerned that a repo agent might break into my garage to take the vehicle.
 Is that legal?

 If the repo agent breaks into your garage to take the truck, that is breaching the peace.
 You can raise that as a defense if the creditor files a deficiency lawsuit against you.
 You may also be able to file a counterclaim for any damages that the bank or repo agent causes, including damage to your garage and locks.

-If the bank wishes to get past that locked garage legally, it will probably have to get a court order that requires you to turn the vehicle over.
-This is called a replevin.
-Keep in mind that if the bank gets a court order and you don't turn the truck over to the bank, then the local Sheriff may be the person breaking into your garage to take the truck.
-(To learn more, see When Will a Car Loan Lender Use Replevin?)
+To get past that locked garage legally, the bank will probably have to get a court order that requires you to turn the vehicle over.
+This is called "replevin."
+Keep in mind that if the bank gets a court order and you don't turn the truck over to the bank, then the local Sheriff might be the person breaking into your garage to take the vehicle.

 For more information about car repossession and replevin laws in your state, consult with a local attorney.